scikit-rt/scikit-rt/PLANNED_ADDITIONS.md

 - registration of a single moving image to multiple fixed images;
 - simplified workflow for pushing ROI contour points from coordinate system of fixed image to coordinate system of moving image;
-- simplified workflor for pulling ROI masks from coordinate system of moving image to coordinate system of fixed image.
+- simplified workflow for pulling ROI masks from coordinate system of moving image to coordinate system of fixed image.

 ## Evaluation of auto-segmentation performance